alan-ai/alan-sdk-web/examples/alan-example-integration-electron/README.md

 ## Running example project

-This is an example of using the voice assistant SDK for Web in an Electron app.
+This is an example of using the Alan AI SDK for Web in an Electron app.
 To use this app:

 1. Clone this repository to your computer.
 2. Navigate to the example folder.